 Your voted ballot must arrive by the deadline or it will not be counted.

 South Carolina early voting

 If you can't vote in person on Election Day you can vote "absentee in-person" soon as ballots are available.
-You can apply for and vote your absentee ballot during the same visit to your Local Election Official.
+You can apply for and vote your absentee ballot during the same visit to your Local Election Office.

 Absentee in-person voting ends 5 p.m. the day before Election Day

 South Carolina voter ID

 You must bring one of the following photo IDs with you to vote early in person or on Election Day:

 South Carolina ID card with a photo